Rishthegreat/Notes/School/Unit 7 - Natural Selection.md

 		- However, if 2 groups are separated by a physical barrier, but could mate if barrier was not present, they would still be considered the same species
 - Ecologists
 	- A species is a set of organisms adapted to a particular set of resources in the environment
+		- Species have different physical characteristics, or morphologies
+- Broadly accepted idea
+	- Interbreeding (Actually or potentially)
+	- Do not reproduce with other groups
+	- Look different
+	- Adapted to different resources